SophieZ302/InfoRetrivalModels/README.md

-# InfoRetrivalModels
+# Info Retrival Models
-Implement and compare various retrieval systems using vector space models and language models
+*Implement and compare various retrieval systems using vector space models and language models*

 The project contains two parts:
   1. A program to parse the corpus AP89_DATA.zip files and index it with [ElasticSearch](https://www.elastic.co/products/elasticsearch)